-Employee health and safety remains a top priority for the Co-op.
+Employee health and safety remains a top priority for the co-op.

 - If you and your eligible dependents are enrolled in an REI medical plan, bring your Aetna medical, Express Scripts pharmacy or Kaiser medical insurance card with you at the time of vaccination.

 - If you and/or your dependents aren’t covered by an REI medical plan, your vaccinations are still covered at 100% either through your other health insurance or through the government.
-Remember to bring your other medical and/or prescription drug insurance card with you at time of vaccination, if you have medical insurance outside of REI.
+Remember to bring your other medical and/or prescription drug insurance card with you at time of vaccination if you have medical insurance outside of REI.

-Each state has a different phased vaccination approach.
 Check out the resources below to learn more about how the vaccine works, safety, possible side effects and when you may be eligible to receive a COVID-19 vaccine in your area.

 Health immunizers may include pharmacists, pharmacy interns and trained pharmacy technicians, as well as other qualified health care professionals depending on the state’s specific regulations.
 All health immunizers will be certified according to regulations, trained in the administration of immunizations and hold an active CPR certification.